jviquerat/dem/README.md

 - Nearest-neighbor algorithm
 - Hertz collision model
 - Verlet time integration
-- Core routines are deferred to Numba
+- Core routines deferred to Numba

+As of today, rolling movement is **not** implemented

 ## Examples